Buffalo Chicken Stuffed Sweet Potatoes

 I prefer to use chicken thighs because they have a little more flavor, but I almost always have chicken breasts in my freezer.
 Either would work great!

-If you’re not concerned about sticking to something soy free, you can use low sodium soy sauce in place of the coconut aminos.
+If you’re not concerned about sticking to something soy free, you can swap the coconut aminos for low-sodium soy sauce.

 How to Make Buffalo Chicken Stuffed Sweet Potatoes